Give ‘Em Hell, Bernie

 The results of the 2014 test, called the National Assessment of Educational Progress, were released Wednesday as Congress considers replacing the federal testing law known as No Child Left Behind, which President Barack Obama and others blame for promoting too tight a focus on math and reading at the expense of other subjects.

-Former Supreme Court Justice Sandra Day O’Connor, founder of civics education nonprofit, iCivics, said […]
+Former Supreme Court Justice Sandra Day O’Connor, founder of civics education nonprofit, iCivics, […]

 Read the Full Article